-By way of an example, consider the following bean definition, defined in the Spring-WS framework's configuration file ('/WEB-INF/[servlet-name]-servlet.xml').
-Take notice of the value of the bean's 'id' attribute, because this will be used when exposing the WSDL.
+By way of an example, consider the following <static-wsdl>'definition, defined in the Spring-WS configuration file (/WEB-INF/[servlet-name]-servlet.xml').
+Take notice of the value of the 'id' attribute, because this will be used when exposing the WSDL.